dali-miccai/dali-miccai.github.io/docs/index.md

 ---
 layout: page
-title: DALI @ MICCAI 2023
+title: DALI @ MICCAI 2023, October 12, Vancouver, Canada
 subtitle: The 3rd MICCAI workshop on Data Augmentation, Labeling, and Imperfections
 description: The homepage of the MICCAI workshop on Data Augmentation, Labeling, and Imperfections
 # carousels: